Intellectual Property Counseling and Prosecution

 Copyright and Trademark Prosecution

 Clients in need of copyright and trademark protection depend on our skilled litigators and IP lawyers with a proven record of success.
 Technology companies bring us cutting-edge and novel copyright protection matters centered on the dissemination and transmission of copyrighted works and content.
-Clients in the entertainment industry rely on our guidance on critical issues surrounding copyright protection for movies, television, music and other art forms.
-In addition, we work with fashion and consumer goods companies on copyright protection and enforcement.
+Clients in the entertainment industry rely on our guidance on critical issues surrounding copyright protection for movies, television, music and other art forms, and we also work with fashion and consumer goods companies on protecting and enforcing their copyrights.

 Our team performs high-level portfolio analyses (assessing value and explaining the “why”) and conducts risk assessments; then we counsel clients on how to leverage a variety of traditional and less-traditional avenues to achieve success.
 By offering strategic counseling and analysis, we can both assess IP risks for clients and affect change.